The Love-Ins: Themes

 The film deals with many themes in tune with 1960s counterculture.
 One theme throughout the film deals with the aspect of the Haight-Ashbury district and its drug counterculture, with Dr. Barnett as the film's representation of Timothy Leary.
 Like Leary, Barnett endorses an LSD lifestyle.
 As Barnett says in the film, "LSD opens up new vistas and experiences to those that take it.
 I believe that every healthy person should try it.
 This is a way of life: Be more.
 Sense more.
 Love more."
 The film also showed the downfall of certain individuals as the result of such a lifestyle, in particular with the film's treatment of its protagonists Larry and Patricia.

 Another theme is the creation of martyrs, reflected in the film's final act, in which Larry thinks he has destroyed the head of the cult-like following only to find a ready replacement in another hippie from the organization.

 Reception

 Many critics dismissed the film as "a typical exploitation film."
 However, a few notable exceptions exist.
 Variety magazine called it a "good exploitation film of San Francisco's hippie movement…a solid, if standard story, fringed in fine style with love-ins and hippie happenings…art direction is slick and colorful."

+According to Todd the film "did good business and caused a considerable stir amongst its audiences" in the US but was banned from being shown in Britain.